devkabiir/inheritable/README.md

 - Keys are useful but not required in most common cases

-- "Dependency" is used in the sense of state management, and no in the sense of dependency-injection.
+- "Dependency" is used in the sense of state management, and not in the sense of dependency-injection.
 However is could be made possible to use `Inheritable` for such use cases